Dmitry1271/test-task/README.md

 ## Start

-### For start server you need download Docker start start-script.sh from cloned task folder by command:
+    For start server you need download Docker
+    Then start start-script.sh from cloned task folder by command:
-bash start-script.sh
+    *bash start-script.sh*

 ## Open